jackkershaw/portfolio/README.md

 - Further to this, I ran Axe developer tools in my developer tools section and was advised to remove: "maximum-scale=5, user-scalable=no" from the 'index.html' file because it does not support accessibility for people with low vision who need magnification to see the content.
 - Set font to [Neue Haas Unica](https://fontsinuse.com/typefaces/38883/neue-haas-unica), a typeface by one of my favourite type designers, [Toshi Omagari](http://tosche.net/).
 The easiest way to set this was changing the default fonts in tailwind.config.js., and set font-face in index.css.

-#### Opening page

-- Following some user feedback, I was told that a few things needed change on mobile to make it snappier.
-I interpreted the user feedback and wrote code for the following in my header.jsx:
-  - when on a page, highlight that page in menu: this involved setting a classname for text to be orange if on that page, with state setting the initial, opening page.
-  - change hover/active color for Navbar: I accomplished this by setting the text color to orange on hover and white on active.
-This was in the set headerstyle function, again wrapped in the handle header click function.
-This made me realise how powerful combining functions, particularly in React, can be.

 ## Moving to Astro

 - In late February 2024, I decided I wanted to migrate the site, in React, Vite and Tailwind CSS, to Astro.
 It took me a relatively short amount of time to edit my codebase and I was very happy with the result.